 Brenda was referred to me for treatment of chronic (non-traumatic) head, neck, and thorax pain, exacerbated by more than two decades of job-related computer work.
 In the intake evaluation, Brenda was asked to assume her usual computer posture while I examined her cervical spine.
 With my left hand bracing her forehead, my right thumb and index finger began gently palpating tissues at the occipitoatlantal (O-A) joint.
 Right away, Brenda whispered, “That’s where my headaches begin.”
-Notice in Image 1, how Brenda’s head is forced to cock back on the atlas to level the eyes.
+Notice in the photo below how Brenda’s head is forced to cock back on the atlas to level her eyes.
 Some with this desktop posture experience neurovascular O-A compression, suboccipital spasm, t-spine rigidity, and, if the brain perceives threat… pain.

 Notice how Brenda’s cocked head and jutted chin compresses the lower cervical facet joints creating protective guarding and an unsightly dowager’s hump.
 When asked to slowly forward-bend her neck, Brenda’s right T1 transverse process pushed back into my palpating thumb, indicating that the T1 facets were not opening on T2.
 In the early stages, this facet fixation probably didn’t excited enough mechanoreceptors to elicit a pain response, but prolonged t-spine rigidity combined with cervical nerve root stretching may have caused an inflammatory response that finally compelled the brain to elicit a pain response.